jessefreeman/reaperboy-gb/docs/tilemap-editor-init-event.md

 ## Technical Notes

-- The "Enable Editor" event now includes automatic player positioning
+- The "Enable Editor" event now includes automatic actor positioning
 - Player marker tile is placed at row 11 for editor visualization
 - Player actor is moved to row 0 for gameplay positioning
 - Exit sprite is positioned relative to the player
+- **Enemy actors are restored with correct positions and directions**
 - All positioning happens automatically when the editor loads

 ## Integration